shaffkhan/shaffkhan/README.md

 Hi 👋 My name is SHAFF KHAN.
 ===========================

-MERN stack developer & language aficionado.
+Full stack developer & language aficionado.
 --------------------

 I am a solution-driven MERN stack Developer familiar with a wide range of programming utilities and